Supa Modo

 Supa Modo is a 2018 internationally co-produced drama film directed by Likarion Wainaina.
 It first premiered at 68th Berlin International Film Festival.
 It was selected as the Kenyan entry for the Best Foreign Language Film at the 91st Academy Awards, but it was not nominated.

 Plot

 Jo is a young girl living in a small village in Kenya.
-It's her dream to become a super-hero, but unfortunately these ambitions are hindered by her impending terminal illness.
-As an attempt to make her desires possible the whole village is plotting a genius plan with the goal to make her wish come true.
+It is her dream to become a super-hero, but unfortunately these ambitions are hindered by her impending terminal illness.
+The whole village is plotting a genius plan with the goal to make her wish come true.

 Background

 Supa Modo was produced as part of the One Fine Day Films workshop-project, which gives African filmmakers the opportunity to learn from mentors and create their stories for an international audience.
 The project was founded by Tom Tykwer and Marie Steinmann.
-Other movies resulting from said workshops include Kati Kati, Nairobi Half Life, Something Necessary and Soul Boy.
+Other movies resulting from this workshop include Kati Kati, Nairobi Half Life, Something Necessary and Soul Boy.